Overcoming Rate Limiting in Web Scraping

 • Analyze Patterns: Identify when you’re nearing rate limits and adjust your strategy accordingly.

 Using tools like Fiddler or Charles can help inspect your HTTP traffic and reveal potential issues in real-time.
-By analyzing logs and patterns in server responses, you can fine-tune your approach—whether that means increasing delays between requests or adjusting how frequently you rotate User-Agent strings.
+By analyzing logs and patterns in server responses, you can fine-tune your approach.
+This may mean increasing delays between requests or adjusting how frequently you rotate User-Agent strings.

 7. Use Scraping Frameworks

-Consider using dedicated web scraping frameworks like Crawlee, which offer built-in features for managing proxy rotation and request timing.
+Consider using dedicated web scraping frameworks like Robot Framework, which offer built-in features for managing proxy rotation and request timing.

 These frameworks reduce the code that you need to write to handle rate limits.